 - The second is intended to ensure the sustainability of the project after the end of the support, with the analysis by the National University of Bogota (UNAL) of the interactions between trade, fiscal and monetary policies and the NDC trajectory, as well as the training of students in sustainable development through the Catedra course as well as in the GEMMES methodological approach.

-A university course on sustainable development (Catedra), partly based on the results of the GEMMES Colombia project, was launched on 7 March 2022 at UNAL to raise awareness of the issue.
+In March 2022, a university course on sustainable development (Catedra), partly based on the results of the GEMMES Colombia project, was launched at UNAL.
+As a continuation of this initiative, a second course on the modelling of ecological transitions in the Global South was given in 2023.

-The GEMMES Colombia model, by presenting scenarios for financing the NDC trajectory, contributes to informing decision-makers in their political strategy to address global warming.
-In particular, it has allowed the DNP to analyse the consequences of typical shocks, such as the loss of the country's investment grade, the reduction of coal exports or the bankruptcy of Evergrande in China.
-The model also highlights the importance of using a combination of private investment and public green bonds to finance Colombia's climate ambition.
+The GEMMES Colombia model, by developing scenarios on fossil fuel exports and alternative policies for the 2023-2050 period, as well as financing scenarios of the NDC trajectory, contributes to informing decision-makers in their political strategy to fight global warming.
+The model also allowed the National Planning Department (DNP) to analyze the consequences of economic shocks such as the loss of the country’s investment quality, the reduction of coal exports or the bankruptcy of Evergrande in China.

 Contact: